A moving lemma for cohomology with support

 Moreover, the additivity in Lemma \ref{lem:Gamma-ast} implies that the above class depends additively on $\Gamma$.
-Finally, if $\Gamma$ is rationally equivalent to zero, then applying the above construction to some $W$ of codimension $c-1$ such that $\Gamma$ is rationally equivalent to zero on $W$, Lemma \ref{lem:Gamma-ast:Gamma-sim-0} implies $\Gamma(W)_\ast(\alpha)=0$.
-Since we already know additivity of the above construction in $\Gamma$, we conclude that the above class depends not on $\Gamma$, but only on the rational equivalence class of $\Gamma$.
+Finally, if $\Gamma$ is rationally equivalent to zero, then by the definition of rational equivalence there is a closed subset $W$ of codimension $c-1$ such that $\Gamma$ is rationally equivalent to zero on $W$.
+Applying the above construction to any such $W$, Lemma \ref{lem:Gamma-ast:Gamma-sim-0} implies $\Gamma(W)_\ast(\alpha)=0$.
+Since we already know the additivity of the above construction in $\Gamma$, we conclude that \eqref{*} depends not on $\Gamma$ but only on the rational equivalence class of $\Gamma$.
 Altogether, we conclude that

-for some $W\subset X\times Y$ of codimension $c$ or $c-1$ and with $\supp \Gamma \subset W$, yields a well-defined pairing as we want.
+for some $W\subset X\times Y$ of codimension $c$ or $c-1$ and with $\supp \Gamma \subset W$ yields a well-defined pairing as we want.

-Item (\ref{item:thm:motivic-body:Gamma(W)}) in the corollary is now a direct consequence of the construction.
+Item \eqref{item:thm:motivic-body:Gamma(W)} in the corollary is now a direct consequence of the construction.